chromatic/Cor-Proposal/semantics.md

 # SUGGESTED SEMANTICS OF A NEW OBJECT SYSTEM

+## Different Types of Coercion are Distinct

+A good object system will recognize that there may be multiple valid ways to construct a coherent object.

+A good object system will recognize that constructor parameters should not necessarily be treated the same way as attributes.

+A good object system will not force object construction to go through a single parameter validation, coercion, and population mechanism.

 ## Attributes are Private to Classes, Roles, and Subclasses

 ## Methods are Not Functions